Ascyltus

 Ascyltus are a genus of jumping spiders in the family Salticidae that was first described by Ferdinand Anton Franz Karsch in 1878.
 As of December 2020, the genus contained 10 species.
 Ascyltus spiders utilize their vision in courtship, hunting, and navigation.
-They are typically large to medium sized salticids and often move relatively slowly.
+They are typically large to medium-sized salticids and often move relatively slowly.
 However, they are capable of agile jumps when moving, hunting, or to avoid predators.
-They have well developed book lungs and tracheal systems, and they are capable of utilizing both systems.
+They have well-developed book lungs and tracheal systems, and they are capable of utilizing both systems.
 Ascyltus have four pairs of eyes, with the anterior median pair being the most prominent.
-One distinguishable characteristic of the genus is their antero-lateral carapace, which is iridescently colored.
+One distinguishable characteristic of the genus is their antero-lateral carapace, which is iridescently coloured.

 Distinguishing characteristics

-Ascyltus are relatively large to medium sized salticids, distinguishable from other Pacific salticids by their antero-lateral carapace, which is iridescently colored.
-In addition to being iridescently colored, their antero-lateral carapace is typically widened even at a juvenile age.
+Ascyltus are relatively large to medium-sized salticids, distinguishable from other Pacific salticids by their antero-lateral carapace, which is iridescently coloured.
+In addition to being iridescently coloured, their antero-lateral carapace is typically widened even at a juvenile age.
 Like other members of the Salticidae, Ascyltus have four pairs of eyes in three rows.
 The anterior median eyes are noticeably more prominent than the others.
 Male palpal structures are similar among all Ascyltus species.

 Size

-Males average 13-19 mm, females average 16-20 mm.
+Males average 13–19 mm, females average 16–20 mm.